bit-broker/website/content/en/docs/coordinator/connectors.md

 Connectors are always created within the context of housing [entity types](/docs/concepts/entity-types/), which can be created and manipulated using [other part of this API](/docs/coordinator/entity-types/#creating-a-new-entity-type), described earlier in this documentation.

 {{% alert color="primary" %}}
-All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
-The sample calls below contain a placeholder string for where you should insert your [coordinator API token](/docs/api-principles/authorisation/#obtaining-a-coordinator-key).
+In order to use the sample calls in this section, first [create the housing entity](/docs/coordinator/entity-types/#creating-a-new-entity-type) as outlined in the previous section.
 {{% /alert %}}

 {{% alert color="primary" %}}
-In order to use the sample calls in this section, first [create the housing entity](/docs/coordinator/entity-types/#creating-a-new-entity-type) as outlined in the previous section.
+All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
+The sample calls below contain a placeholder string for where you should insert your [coordinator API token](/docs/api-principles/authorisation/#obtaining-a-coordinator-key).
+If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_You Coordinator API Token_<br/><input id="access-token" type="text" size="64" placeholder="paste token here">
 {{% /alert %}}

 ## Creating a New Connector